-Remuneration Committee Motion contents and measures taken afterwards Reservation or objection by Remuneration Committee members 541.
-4 1.
-Review of the proposal to distribute remuneration to employees and directors of 2021 None 5th term 3rd meeting March 24, 2022 members present.
-Remuneration Committee resolution: The proposal was passed in its entirety by all members present.
-The Company's response to Remuneration Committee members' opinion: None.
-Directors. oard or 5th term 1.
-Discussion on the proposal on the amount of 2021 compensation to be distributed to the Company's directors, and to the managers who are also an employee None 4th meeting August 11, Remuneration Committee resolution: The proposal was passed in its entirety by all members present.
-2022 The Company's response to Remuneration Committee members' opinion: None.
+Remuneration Committee Motion contents and measures taken afterwards Reservation or objection by Remuneration Committee members 1.Review of the proposal to distribute remuneration to employees and directors of 2022 None 5th term 2.
+Establishment and appointment of of the Chief Governance Officer ° None 6th meeting March 22, 2023 Remuneration Committee resolution: The proposal was passed in its entirety by all members present.
+2025 The Company's response to Remuneration Committee members' opinion: None.
 The proposals were submitted to and approved by the Company's Board of Directors.
-5th term 1.
-Discussion on the proposal for distribution of the 2022 year-end bonus to managers that is reviewed by the Remuneration Committee None 5th meeting November Remuneration Committee resolution: The proposal was passed in its entirety by all members present.
-11, 2022 The Company's response to Remuneration Committee members' opinion: None.
+541 torres 1.Discussion on the proposal for distribution of the 2023 year-end bonus to managers.
+None 5th term 7th meeting November Remuneration Committee resolution: The proposal was passed in its entirety by all members present.
+10, 2023 The Company's response to Remuneration Committee members' opinion: None.
 The proposals were submitted to and approved by the Company's Board of Directors.